Amadeus-Winarto/amadeus-winarto.github.io/about/index.md

 layout: posts
 title: Gosh, Why Must This Page Exist??
 ---
-# Gosh, Why Must This Page Exist??
+# About Me
 Well, I guess I cannot escape this..
-Hmm, who am I?
-I am currently waiting for matriculation into National University of Singapore (NUS).
-Guess which major I applied to.
+My name is Amadeus Winarto, and I am currently waiting for matriculation into School of Computing in National University of Singapore (NUS).
 I have been working with deep learning since 2018 as part of my research project in school.
-Ever since then, I've been more or less hooked on deep learning, especially computer vision.
 <div style='float'>
 <img src="../imgs/profile/dog.webp" width="25%" height="25%">
 </div>